ravenOSS/changeStream-socket.io-plotly/README.md

 ## Usage <a name="usage"></a>

 Change generator.js to modify the generated data.
-Consider multiple data types and use Mongo's aggregation pipeline to create different change streams.
+Consider multiple data types and use Mongo's aggregation pipeline to watch different change streams.

 ## Deployment <a name = "deployment"></a>